jmblankman/Relational-Database-Sheet-Metal-Shop/README.md

 ## Relational Database: Sheet Metal Shop (placeholder)

-This repo will include files related to my graduate project wherein I created a mockup relational database for my dad's sheet metal shop.
+This repo includes files related to a graduate project wherein I created a mockup relational database for my dad's sheet metal shop.

-More to come...
+The following files are included:
+- .sql file including the original SQL code
+- .pgn file that displays the created schema